migramirez2/Harmony-ONE/progress/theo-perisic.md

 I led the submission of the [LayerZero airdrop](https://commonwealth.im/layerzero/discussion/21730-harmony-bridge-rfp) for 449,000 wallets (users, liquidity providers, and recovery contributors) and crafted a new [perpetual decentralized exchange proposal](https://www.notion.so/d11c3efa2cf6457b96105bc9a5a65dd7?pvs=21) that incorporates liquidity provider tokens to enhance trading dynamics.
 I re-engaged with 10 key platforms like Coinbase and Moonpay and potential integrations including Stargate, OpenOcean, Synapse, and Li.Fi with the aim of enhancing Harmony’s access to liquidity with industry leading cross-chain bridge and exchange applications.

 I participated in 3 community [X spaces](https://x.com/Tenacious_DeFi/status/1794241670621573339?t=TnZXgjcx1cKzkWmx9TXPYg&s=19) and 1 larger space in collaboration with [Swoop](https://swoop.exchange/), one of the leaders in cross-chain aggregation, with 4,600 community members tuning in.
-Further, I initiated discussions with Encode about a potential hackathon on Web3 and AI, if we choose to proceed.
-I've also been cultivating a partnership with TA-DA, a Web3 version of Mechanical Turk, designed to ensure higher quality task completions for user feedback on future products.

 Additionally, I managed the completion of comprehensive Coinbase documentation, detailing 38 unique applications utilizing Harmony, from DeFi to essential infrastructure tools; this document is now undergoing internal finalization.

 ---